serbyn/site/content/authors/kerschbaumer/_index.md

   - Graduate Students
 ---

-Aron has joined the group in ... he works on ...
+Aron joined the group as a PhD student in 2023.
+Before that, he completed the joint master's program in Theoretical and Mathematical Physics at TUM and LMU Munich.